 Other uses of Jisho

-Jisho goes far beyond translating phrases or seeing the meaning of words and kanji.
+Jisho goes far beyond translating sentences or seeing the meaning of words and kanji.
 It is a completely complete dictionary that will help you learn Japanese, no matter what level you are at.
 Below we will list some possibilities you have when using jisho.

 - Assistance and reading of texts and words;